 Seeing Faster Credit Report Updates

-Mortgage lenders may be able to pay a fee for a rapid rescore to update your credit report in 2-3 days, only with known inaccuracies.
+Mortgage lenders may be able to pay a fee for a rapid rescore to update your credit report sooner, but only with known inaccuracies.
 If you’re trying to raise your credit score a few points to get approved for a loan or to qualify for a better interest rate, your mortgage lender may be able to use this service to help you out.
 Rapid works when you have proof of a credit report error or you’re able to pay off an account right away and need the balance to reflect on your credit report and in your score right away.